-Yet, the food service industry needs to take notice, as EMV is quickly becoming a global standard for all payment and processing.
-And, with card security continuing to be a concern in restaurants, the shift to EMV chip compliance isn’t just a nice-to-have feature for restaurant POS systems—it’s on its way to becoming mandatory.
+EMV is quickly becoming a global standard for all payment and processing.
+With card security being an ongoing concern in restaurants, the shift to EMV chip compliance isn’t just a nice-to-have feature for restaurant POS systems—it’s on its way to becoming mandatory.
 As major information hacks continue to crop up, consumers are more and more aware of where their information is going and how vulnerable it is every time they swipe their card.

 Imagine the toll it would take on your business if your restaurant was the epicenter of a data breach.
-Not only would you have a major (read: expensive) mess on your hands to clean up, the chances of any of those customers ever coming back are slim to none.
-Plus, there are all the people who haven’t been to of heard of your restaurant before who will, from then on, only associate it with a scandalous data breach.
-Since this scenario is easily avoidable with EMV compliance, it’s certainly worth it to at least investigate the option.
+Not only would you have a major (and expensive) mess on your hands, you’d also risk your good reputation.
+Since this scenario is easily avoidable with EMV compliance, it’s worth it to at least investigate the option.

 Whether you’re ready to make the leap to an EMV restaurant or you’re looking to get ahead of the game as you open a brand new place, here’s a crash course on EMV compliance that all restaurateurs, from fast food to fine dining, should know.

 EMV has been a common sight in retail locations since becoming a global initiative in late 2015, but its technology dates back to the 1990s.
-Named on behalf of its developers Europay, Mastercard, and Visa, EMV chip technology was implemented to help enhance security through embedding of cardholder information.
-It’s important to note, first, that cards are essentially just little memory banks of information.
-It’s in the magnetic stripe (or, eventually, the chip) that all payment information and electronic data is stored.
+Named on behalf of its developers Europay, Mastercard, and Visa, EMV chip technology was implemented to help enhance security through the embedding of cardholder information.
+All credit cards are essentially little memory banks of information.
+The magnetic strip and embedded chip are where all the cardholder’s payment information and electronic data is stored.

-Whereas existing magnetic stripe technology continues to be prone to hacking, embedded chip cards are magnitudes safer, with encryption that is nearly impossible to hack to prevent against counterfeiting.
-While most cards have both stripes and chips at the moment, the trend is certainly moving toward just EMV chips.
-Eventually, that’s how most cards are going to be configured.
+Where magnetic strip technology continues to be prone to hacking, embedded chip cards are magnitudes safer with encryption that is nearly impossible to hack and helps to prevent counterfeiting.
+While most cards have both stripes and chips at the moment, we are on the road to chip-only payments.
 Like smartphones replacing flip phones, it’s simply the direction technology is moving.

-The United States was one of the last nations to adopt the technology, but worldwide credit card fraud has dropped significantly since worldwide implementation.
+The United States was one of the last nations to adopt EMV technology, but worldwide credit card fraud has dropped significantly since its implementation.

 Why Should I Make My Restaurant EMV Compliant?

-While the chances of having to repay massive fraudulent charges are slim, there’s a possibility that you could find yourself having to pay chargeback amounts if a user with a fraudulent card gets through your stripe-only system.
-How much money that ends up costing you depends on the business you run—it could be as small as a breakfast sandwich or as massive as a fine dining meal for eight.
-Even if the charge is something as small as a latte, those small costs can add up over time, compounded especially for restaurants since operating on razor-thin margins is the norm.
-In short, you could be liable for losses, charges and other legal unpleasantries.
+While the chances of having to repay massive fraudulent charges in a restaurant are slim, there’s a possibility that you could find yourself having to pay chargeback amounts if a user with a fraudulent card gets through your stripe-only system.
+How much money that ends up costing you depends on the business you run; it could be as small as a breakfast sandwich or as massive as a fine dining meal for eight.
+But even if the charge is something as small as a latte, those small costs can add up over time, compounded even further for restaurants, since operating on razor-thin margins is the norm.

 It’s critical that you train your entire staff thoroughly when it comes to any new tech changes.
 For an update this substantial, schedule a team training session to get everyone on the same page at once and answer everyone’s questions together.
 Be sure that shift managers have even more rigorous training so that there is always an expert on hand at each shift.

-EMV implementation is not just about training your staff, it’s also about training your guests.
-Remember, this is new for them, too.
+EMV implementation is not just about training your staff, it’s also about informing your guests.
 Businesses have adopted this technology at different paces and in different capacities, so your guests may have questions.
 Train staff to explain any new procedures to your guests, and be sure they explain that this technology is beneficial to both of you as it makes transactions secure and cuts down on fraud.

 Train your staff to keep an eye out for fraudulent cards.
-Cards without chips may still be run with their magnetic strips, but these are now more likely than before to be fraudulent.
-Ask for IDs, and if a card is declined, ask for a new form of payment.
+Cards that contain only a magnetic strip and no EMV chip are increasingly rare, so these should raise some cautionary red flags.
+Make sure the staff is asking for IDs, and if a card is declined, ask for a new form of payment.